 Education and Community Outreach

 In addition to on-the-ground land protection, stewardship and farm efforts, Trust staff members spend an increasing amount of time on education and public outreach.
+Education initiatives include science and discovery experiences for K-12 children, and a breadth of field study research projects conducted by higher education scholars.
 Through publications, events, educational activities and habitat restoration projects, the Trust aims to raise awareness about the benefits of land protection and stewardship, thus forwarding the Trust’s mission.

 7,200 Acres Preserved – 4,000 Acres Remain Vulnerable